|Revision Date||July 1, 2019|

 DFPS, in collaboration with HHS-PCS, is required to apply single audit requirements to subrecipients and recipients that have state or federal cumulative expenditures of $750,000 or more.
-A subrecipient/recipient not meeting this threshold is not required to undergo a single audit, but must still complete a Single Audit Determination (SAD) Form, submit financial information, and abide by Uniform Grant Guidance (UGG) cost principles and administration requirements.
+A subrecipient/recipient that does not meet this threshold is not required to undergo a single audit, but must still complete a Single Audit Determination (SAD) Form, submit financial information, and abide by Uniform Grant Guidance (UGG) and/or Uniform Grant Management Standards (UGMS) cost principles and administration requirements.

 Entities classified as a vendor (contractor) are not required to undergo the single audit process.

 Single Audit Costs

 Unless prohibited by law, the cost for performance of a single audit is allowable for reimbursement by DFPS if the single audit is required.
 Audit costs should be proportionally allocated by the subrecipient/recipient across all funding agencies.

 - Complete SAD form and submit required financial records.

 - Ensure single audit is completed and submitted to HHS-PCS, if determined necessary by the SAD Form.

 - Follow-up on any single audit findings.